2 new COVID-related fatalities confirmed on Guam

-The government of Guam's Joint Information Center received confirmation of two new COVID-19-related fatalities, raising Guam's pandemic death toll to 354..
+The government of Guam Joint Information Center received confirmation of two new COVID-19-related fatalities, raising Guam's pandemic death toll to 354.

 The 353rd COVID-related fatality occurred at the Guam Regional Medical City on April 1.
 The patient was an 82-year-old man who was fully vaccinated but did not receive a booster shot.
 He had underlying health conditions.